Mommy’s Goal: A Hapee Kiddie

 What do you want to be when you grow up?

 While these are all good things, I believe that the ultimate goal should be happiness.
 Our accomplishments should be accompanied with joy.
-We see many people who are so successful.
+We see many people who are so successful, even at a young age.
 They have everything but they are not happy.

 It is my sincere hope that when somebody asks children what they want to be when they grow up, they would say, “Happy.”